xrettle/WFGY/TensionUniverse/EventHorizon/README.md

 ### What this project does not claim

-- it does not claim to prove or disprove any canonical problem
+- It does not claim to prove or disprove any canonical problem.
-- it does not hide any answer as a secret field, label, or parameter
+- It does not hide any answer as a secret field, label, or parameter.
-- it does not declare any new theorem beyond standard cited literature
+- It does not declare any new theorem beyond standard cited literature.

-Every page is an effective layer encoding:
+Every page is an effective layer encoding.

-- it specifies observables, invariants, and tension functionals
+- It specifies observables, invariants, and tension functionals.
-- it defines falsifiable experiments and calibration rules
+- It defines falsifiable experiments and calibration rules.
-- it describes how an AI system may use those objects as evaluation or training contracts
+- It describes how an AI system may use those objects as evaluation or training contracts.

 It is a language for working with problems, not a proof that they are solved.

 ### No post hoc parameter tuning

-The TU charters enforce anti cheat rules:
+The TU charters enforce anti cheat rules.

-- encoding classes and menus live in the charters, not in individual files
+- Encoding classes and menus live in the charters, not in individual files.
-- specs are meant to be published and hashed before evaluation
+- Specs are meant to be published and hashed before evaluation.
-- changing an encoding after seeing results is recorded as a failed encoding, not a success
+- Changing an encoding after seeing results is recorded as a failed encoding, not a success.

 ---